Freakium/MotivationalPosterGenerator/README.md

 This project allows users to create a motivational poster fit with a picture, a headline, and a paragraph of text below.
 It is connected to Pexels allowing for royalty free image searches.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

+You can access this project online at: http://motivationalgenerator.getenjoyment.net

 ## Development server